hphelion/documentation/devplatform/helion/admin/console/app-store.html.md

 **id**: A short, lowercase, unique string associated with the app.
 Apps are sorted alphabetically in the list based on this field.

  **repo**
-:   URL of the git repository where the app code resides.
+:   URL of the Git repository where the app code resides.

 **commit**
 :   Branch name, tag name, or exact commit hash to use.
 If